code-energy/teamspector/INSTALL.md

     export WORKON_HOME=~/.virtualenvs
     source virtualenvwrapper.sh

-After you restart your shell session, `virtualenvwrapper` should be available.
-You can create a new virtual environment with
+After you restart your shell session, `virtualenvwrapper` and its commands should be available.
+Create a new virtual environment with

     $ mkvirtualenv teamspector